 If you’re reading a report that includes both, the more helpful approach is to connect them to what you notice at home: scale buildup, soap film, spotty dishes, or none of the above.

-For the full “how to read it all together” approach, use the pillar:
+For the full “how to read it all together” approach go to

 How to Read Water Test Results.